YoussefReaper/YoussefReaper.github.io/README.md

   “I have an English exam Thursday” → and it’ll be logged, tracked, and scheduled.

 - 🎯 **Smart Planner & Learning Paths**
-  Set your goals and let Auro build milestone-based plans, complete with tasks, summaries, session notes, and AI-powered scheduling.
+  Set your goals and let Auro build milestone-based plans, complete with tasks, summaries, session notes, and AI-powered scheduling. (soon)

 - ⏱ **Advanced Task Tracking System**
   Timer-powered task tracking using Pomodoro technique, integrated with animated and audio-enhanced UI.